RobertLeisner/Bodoconsult.AppInfrastructure/doc/Bodoconsult.App.WinForms/README.md

 # What does the library

-Bodoconsult.App is a library with basic functionality for multilayered monolithic applications like database based client server apps or windows services.
+Bodoconsult.App.WinForms is a library with basic functionality for multilayered monolithic WinForms based applications.

 # App start infrastructure basics